luispla22/go2_deployment_applications/README.md

 ```console
 PS C:\_\droneblocks_go2_mapping_deployment> python dbdash_server.py
 ```
-In the printout, you will see:
+In the output, you will see:
 ```console
  * Running on http://127.0.0.1:9000
  ```